joeltimothyoh/Get-SMARTReport/README.md

 The report will include a warning when one or more physical drives return a SMART status other than 'OK'.

 ## Usage
 Get-SMART-Report can be used as a script or module.
+Scripts allow for greater portability and isolation, while modules allow for greater accessibility, scalability and upgradability.

-The script includes the ability to email reports.
+The `Get-SMART-Report.ps1` script has the additional ability to email reports.

 ### Script
 * Specify email settings within the `Get-SMART-Report.ps1` script.
-* Run the script to get a report and have it emailed.
+* Run the script to get a report and send it via email.

 ### Module
 * Install the `Get-SMART-Report.psm1` module.
 Refer to Microsoft's documentation on installing PowerShell modules.
 * Call the module via `Get-SMART-Report` in PowerShell to get a report.

 ## Scheduling
-The `Get-SMART-Report.ps1` script can be scheduled to automatically notify on the status of drives on a system.
+The `Get-SMART-Report.ps1` script can be scheduled to periodically notify on the operational status of physical drives on the system.
 * Set up the script to be run.
 * In *Task Scheduler*, create a task with an *Action* with the following settings:
   * *Action*: `Start a program`